-SmartCarb Fuel Systems recommends that SmartCarb[®] owners perform basic maintenance on their carbs to keep them running at optimum performance and to extend their longevity.
+SmartCarb Fuel Systems, Inc recommends that SmartCarb® owners perform basic maintenance on their carbs to keep them running at optimum performance and to extend their longevity.

-- A. Clean your SmartCarb[®] seasonally, especially if the equipped vehicle has been stationary for awhile.
-Cleaning instructions are detailed on Page 55.
+- A. Clean your SmartCarb® seasonally, especially if the equipped vehicle has been stationary for awhile.
+Cleaning instructions are detailed on Page 54.

 - B. Drain the Float Bowl when the equipped vehicle will not be in use long-term or prior to storage.
 Use a fuel stabilizer if leaving fuel in the Float Bowl.

 - C. Replace service parts when worn out or about once every 18 to 24 months of moderate use.
 We recommend replacing the following service parts when necessary:

-- Fuel nozzle o-rings (2)
+- Fuel Nozzle O-rings (2)

-- Throttle slide return spring
+- Throttle Slide Return Spring

+- Float Needle

 - Cap Gasket

-- Float Bowl Gasket
+- Float Bowl O-Ring Gasket

-- Needle valve (3.8mm Viton-tip)

-SmartCarb Fuel Systems has Rebuild Kits available for sale at \$50 on the Shop page at smartcarbfuelsystems.com that include the service parts listed above.
+SmartCarb Fuel Systems has Rebuild Kits available for sale at \$40 on the Shop page at smartcarb.com/shop that include the service parts listed above.